 ERCOT, as the independent organization (IO) under the Public Utility Regulatory Act (PURA), is charged with nondiscriminatory coordination of market transactions, system-wide transmission planning, network reliability and ensuring the reliability and adequacy of the regional electric network in accordance with ERCOT and North American Electric Reliability Corporation (NERC) Reliability Standards.
 The IO ensures access to the transmission and distribution systems for all buyers and sellers of electricity on nondiscriminatory terms.
 In addition, ERCOT, as the NERC registered Planning Coordinator, is responsible for assessing the longer-term reliability for the ERCOT Region.

 ERCOT will supervise and exercise comprehensive independent authority of the overall planning of transmission projects of the ERCOT Transmission Grid (transmission system) as outlined in PURA and Public Utility Commission of Texas (PUCT) Substantive Rules.
-ERCOT’s authority with respect to transmission projects that are local in nature is limited to supervising and coordinating the planning activities of Transmission Service Providers (TSPs).
 The PUCT Substantive Rules further indicate that the IO shall evaluate and make a recommendation to the PUCT as to the need for any transmission facility over which it has comprehensive transmission planning authority.
-In performing its evaluation of different transmission projects, ERCOT takes into consideration the need for and cost-effectiveness of proposed transmission projects in meeting the ERCOT planning criteria and NERC Reliability Standards.
+ERCOT examines the need for proposed transmission projects based on ERCOT planning criteria and NERC Reliability Standards.
+Once a project need has been identified ERCOT evaluates project alternatives based on cost-effectiveness, long-term system needs and other factors.

 Transmission planning (60-kV and above) is a complex undertaking that requires significant work by, and coordination among, ERCOT, the TSPs, and other Market Participants.
 ERCOT works directly with the TSPs, stakeholders, and Market Participants through the Regional Planning Group (RPG).
 Each of these entities has responsibilities to ensure the appropriate planning and construction occurs.